SysAid Agent Deployment Guide

 *** To enable Patch Management capabilities, an additional 1.5 GB is required.

-To deploy the agent on Mac computers via the Network Discovery method , SSH with password authentication must be enabled on each Mac that you want to deploy to.
+To deploy the agent on Linux and Mac computers via the Network Discovery method , SSH with password authentication must be enabled on each Mac that you want to deploy to.

 Deploying the SysAid agent